-Butternut squash cubes, seared in browned butter, tossed with thyme.
+Butternut squash cubes, seared in brown butter, tossed with thyme.
 Easy Thanksgiving stovetop side!
 The browned butter brings out the most amazing flavor in the butternut squash.

 - 1 1/2 pounds butternut squash, peeled, seeds removed, flesh diced into 1/2-inch pieces (about 4 cups)

-- 1 Tbsp chopped fresh thyme (or 1 teaspoon of dried)
+- 1 tablespoon chopped fresh thyme (or 1 teaspoon of dried)